-Whatever kind of car you’re looking for, whether you’re a hobbyist, a parent, or just someone looking to have some fun, Amazon has a ton of RC cars.
-These are some of the best.
+Whatever kind of car you’re looking for, whether you’re a hobbyist, a parent, or just someone looking to have some fun, we’ve rounded up our favorites.
+Take a look below.

 Pros: Rechargeable car batteries and AA remote batteries are included.
 Good speed for the price.
 Responsive controls.